|I took this photo of a bald eagle near my house.|

 - Ganssle, Thinking About God: First Steps in Philosophy, 157

 Note: The question, "If God made the universe, then what made God?" suffers the same fate; viz., it is logically incoherent.
 If God is, by definition, self-existent (necessarily existence), then God never began to exist.
-This, to ask what made God is ignorant.)
+Thus, to ask what made God is nonsense.)